kekyo/DupeNukem/README.md

 ## History

+* 0.6.0:
+  * Implemented automatic thread marshaling (No need for marshalling to UI threads as manually.)
 * 0.5.0:
   * Supported customize json format with `JsonSerializer` and made defaults with camel-casing serialization.
   * Made defaults for all symbol naming to camel case.